Peter Dutton’s next test just around the corner – it could make or break him | The New Daily

 It was Labor’s best result in a single election contest in Victoria since 1904, Professor of History at ANU, Frank Bongiorno said.

-“Victoria is a small ‘l’ liberal state and the Liberal Party egged on by the Murdoch media has moved further and further to the right,” former Prime Minister Malcolm Turnbull tweeted.
+“Victoria is a small ‘l’ liberal state and the Liberal Party egged on by the Murdoch media has moved further and further to the right,” former PM Malcolm Turnbull tweeted.

 A row over transgender rights had erupted in the Liberals’ Victorian party room after Victorian Opposition Leader John Pesutto failed to expel Liberal MP Moira Deeming for attending a rally on the issue that also drew neo-Nazi protesters.